Complicated dynamics in planar polynomial equations: Introduction

-which is different from the ones described in \cite{SrzedWoj1, Pien1}.
+Investigated equations are different from the ones described in \cite{SrzedWoj1, Pien1}.
 We deal with distributional chaos which is not equivalent to the notion of chaos from \cite{SrzedWoj1, Pien1} but in some cases (see \cite{OpWil3}) may be implied by it.
-We also try to set a lower boundary for the topological entropy for the equation.
+We also try to set a lower boundary for the topological entropy for the equations.

-The main result of the paper is the following theorem.
+The main result of the paper in the case of big leading coefficient is the following theorem.

 \begin{thm} Let $f\in \c(\R\times\C,\C)$ be $2\pi$-periodic in the first variable i.e. $f(t,z)=f(t+2\pi,z)$ for every $(t,z)\in \R\times \C$.
 Moreover, let

 and

 where